sebi-cozminca/SkillyPlayground/doc/02_azure_sql_managed_instance/02_azure_sql_managed_instance.md

 The Managed Instance link relies on the Always On Availability Groups feature of SQL Server, which is disabled by default.

+{: .important }
->[!knowledge] For more information, see [Enable the Always On availability groups feature](https://learn.microsoft.com/en-us/sql/database-engine/availability-groups/windows/enable-and-disable-always-on-availability-groups-sql-server?view=sql-server-ver16).
+> For more information, see [Enable the Always On availability groups feature](https://learn.microsoft.com/en-us/sql/database-engine/availability-groups/windows/enable-and-disable-always-on-availability-groups-sql-server?view=sql-server-ver16).

 1. Select the Windows start menu, then enter and select **`SQL Server 2019 Configuration Manager`**.